Guide to UK Drink

 It is generally darker in colour, far less bubbly and served at room temperature or just below.
 There are literally hundreds of different brands of beer in the UK and every pub will have its own selection.
 It is of course alcoholic, though is usually only about 4-5% alcohol and served in pints.
 To get some impressed looks from old British men, try ordering a pint of bitter at an old fashioned English pub.

 Another alcoholic drink that is often drunk instead of beer in Britain is cider.
 This is a drink made from apples, and, like beer, served in pints or half pints.
 Some popular brands of cider that you may have heard of include Strongbow, Bulmers, Magners and Kopperberg.

 You can get either 'dry' or 'sweet' cider, and each has its own unique taste.
 Whilst you can taste the apples, you are not necessarily going to like cider just because you like apple juice.
 There is also a variation of cider, called 'perry' which is made of pears rather than apples.

 Both cider and perry are great in the summer, as they are served ice cold and are very refreshing on a hot day.

-Whilst regular red and white wine are drunk a lot in Britain there in one unusual type of 'wine' that is specifically British.
+Whilst regular red and white wine are drunk a lot in Britain there is one unusual type of 'wine' that is specifically British.
 Mulled wine is traditionally served at Christmas and is hugely popular in Britain.
 It has a unique flavour as it is made by heating red wine with a mixture of spices and fruit.
-People usually will make up quite a large quantity of the drink and then share it with their friends and family.
+People will usually make up quite a large quantity of the drink and then share it with their friends and family.
 It is perfect for cold winter nights and is often served with mince pies.